Unexplained booms in Alabama, Georgia, Wisconsin

 It is a warm, breezy afternoon with plenty of sunshine.
 Outside, you can smell the flowers blooming.
 In the horizon, the sky appears slightly tinted with a green haze as the pollen swarms the air.
 Birds are chirping, and the bees are flying from flower to flower.
 Spring has finally arrived.
 Everything is perfect, and care free.
-All of a sudden, the serene and peaceful landscape screams….
+All of a sudden, the serenity and peace are broken by unexplained booms.

 The ground slightly shakes, and it feels like a large tremor is occurring.